-Could the environment we live in, our diet, the chemicals we use or the medications we take affect the health and development of future generations?
+Could the environment we live in, our diet, the chemicals we use or the medications we take affect the health and development of offspring and future generations?

-New studies by Hudson Institute of Medical Research have revealed how treatment with a new class of anti-cancer drugs could affect health and development in offspring- before an embryo is even conceived.
+New studies by Hudson Institute of Medical Research have revealed how treatment with a new class of anti-cancer medication could affect health and development in offspring- before an embryo is even conceived.

 Two studies by Dr Patrick Western and first author, PhD student, Dr Lexie Prokopuk have been published in the journal, Clinical Epigenetics.

 “While life-saving cancer treatment is of utmost clinical importance, our research could change the way we approach fertility in patients treated with a new class of anti-cancer drugs,” lead researcher, Dr Patrick Western said.

 “For example, the change could mean freezing egg or sperm, or advising patients on the safest time to conceive after treatment. ”

 New classes of drugs are in Phase I and II clinical trials for cancers including blood cancers, lymphomas, mesothelioma, myelomas and some kidney and ovarian tumours.
 These anti-cancer drugs target specific epigenetic complexes to restrict growth and progression of the cancer or cause cancer cell death.

 Now scientists are showing how these anti-cancer drugs could alter the epigenetic ‘roadmap’ contained within eggs.

 The team discovered that an epigenetic mechanism regulated by PRC2 is essential for programming eggs in a way that affects growth and development of offspring.
 In addition, an anti-cancer drug, tazemetostat, that specifically targets PRC2, was able to disrupt this key pathway, potentially affecting the growth and development in offspring.